-- 1. Investor Rights Agreement ("IRA") dated April 15, 2009 and amended April 30, 2013 among us, NGN and certain other investors and each of Donald McCaffrey, Wayne Chiu and Norman Wong.
+- Investor Rights Agreement ("IRA") dated April 15, 2009 and amended April 30, 2013 among us, NGN BioMed Opportunity II, L.P. ("NGN") and certain other investors and each of Donald McCaffrey, Wayne Chiu and Norman Wong.
 The IRA provides that we shall not issue any new securities without offering a proportionate share to NGN and the other investors.
 The IRA also provides NGN with certain approval rights including, any offering of securities that rank senior to the Common Shares, any increase or decreases from the intended composition of seven Board members, any amendment to our constating documents and any related party transactions. - 2.
-Secured Convertible Debenture Investment Agreement dated September 26, 2019 among us Vision Leader.
-The Debenture bears interest at 10% per annum and initially matured on September 26, 2020.
+Secured Convertible Debenture Investment Agreement dated September 26, 2019 among us and Vision Leader.
+The Debenture bore interest at 10% per annum and initially matured on September 26, 2020.
 In connection with the Debenture, we issued 600,000 warrants to Vision Leader.
 Each warrant is exercisable at a price of CAD\$2.54 per underlying common share with an expiry date of December 31, 2023.
-Subsequent to April 30, 2020, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from September 26, 2020 to September 26, 2021.
+In July 2020, the maturity date of the Debenture, and the corresponding payment date of interest thereon, were both extended by one year from September 26, 2020 to September 26, 2021.
 In connection with the extension of the maturity date of the Debenture, Vision Leader was issued an additional 600,000 warrants, exercisable until December 31, 2024 at a price of CAD\$0.74 per underlying common share.
-ORI may elect to convert the Debenture into common shares of the Company at a conversion price equal to the lesser of CAD\$2.54 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
+Prior to conversion, as described below, ORI was able to elect to convert the Debenture into common shares of the Company at a conversion price equal to the lesser of CAD\$2.54 per share and the 5-day volume weighted average trading price of the common shares on the date of conversion.
 We granted Vision Leader a security interest in all of our assets, including our patents and other intellectual property, as security for our obligations under the Debenture.
-In connection with the Debenture, ORI is entitled to nominate a director to the Company's Board of Directors; on December 19, 2019, Mr. Siu Lun (Dicky) To, a nominee of ORI, was appointed to the Board of Directors.
+In connection with the Debenture, ORI was entitled to nominate a director to the Company's Board of Directors; on December 19, 2019, a nominee of ORI was appointed to the Board of Directors.